cbail/textnets/README.md

 # Getting Started

 To begin using the textnets package, you'll need to install the current version of the package from github.
+In order to install a package from Github you'll need the "devtools" package if you don't have it already.

 ```r
 install.packages("devtools")